NeuroSainteAnne/FVA/DockerContainer/README.md

 cd FlairVisibilityVolume/DockerContainer
 ```

-Place the 10 models (model1 to model10.onnx) into the ONNX_models directory.
+Place the 10 models (model1 to model10.onnx) downloaded from the [Releases section](https://github.com/NeuroSainteAnne/FVA/releases) into the ONNX_models directory.
 Then, you can build a container named `FVV` by typing:
 ```
 docker build -t FVV .